What is Disability According to Social Security Law?

-How Social Security Defines Disability
+How Social Security Law Defines Disability

-This discussion of Social Security’s definition of disability provides an overview answer to the question “What is disability?”
-For a discussion of how this definition is applied to your Social Security Disability claim, visit our article “How Does the Social Security Administration Apply Social Security Disability Laws to Determine If I Am Disabled?”
+This article provides a general overview of Social Security’s definition of disability.
+For a discussion of how the definition is applied to your Social Security Disability claim or your childhood disability benefit claim or your disabled surviving spouse claim, we encourage you to visit our article How Does the Social Security Administration Apply Social Security Disability Laws to Determine If I Am Disabled?